Montana-Code-School/JSBasics/README.md

 1. Print animal names - printNames.js
 2. Find Jumbo the Elephant - findElephant.js
 3. Find Ophelia the Cat - findOphelia.js
+4. Find all the old animals - oldAnimals.js
-4. Find all female animals - findFemales.js
+5. Find all female animals - findFemales.js
-5. Update the favorite food of the animals - updateFood.js
+6. Update the favorite food of the animals - updateFood.js

 ### Strings